Understanding the Basics of SIP Trunking

 Engage a provider who will create a personalized, fast, reliable, and secure solution for your business.

-Converting from a PSTN to SIP
+Converting from a Public Switched Telephone Network to SIP

 Follow these six simple steps to convert from a PSTN to a SIP trunking service provider: